 Practical applications of SOA: SOA is used in many ways around us whether it is mentioned or not.

-- SOA infrastructure is used by many armies and air force to deploy situational awareness systems.
+- SOA infrastructure is used by many armies and air forces to deploy situational awareness systems.

-- SOA is used to improve the healthcare delivery.
+- SOA is used to improve healthcare delivery.

 - SOA helps maintain museums a virtualized storage pool for their information and content.